packetrat/python-intelix-reputation-checking/readme.md

 This project began as a simple script and supporting class file in Python 3 to run a batch query against Sophos' Intelix threat intelligence system for both URI and IP address classifications.
 That simple script is still here, as is a more complex script that traverses Intelix and whois data to grab a more complete picture of the hosting of sites that have been identified as potential indicators of compromise (IOCs).

+The script intelixiocchecker.py is the original script.
+It consumes a text file with host names of potential IOCs, and performs an IP and URI reputation check on them.
+That's all.

 The intelixclient.py file is a modified version of the pip-installable intelix library, which is currently being updated to include IP address reputation support.

 The script and client class require the following additional pip3 components: <ul>